Belocio/fun-race/README.md

 ## My opinion

 To be honest, I expected more from myself in this exercise.
 Even though I enjoyed doing it, I found myself slow using Unity.
-I notice the time without using it.
+I noticed the time without using it.

 As I mentioned before, there are a lot of things missing in the prototype and I would have liked to either be faster or have more time.
 I focused on the core gameplay and implementing, at least, one enemy, a level direction changes and a basic game loop.
 I didn't have time for anything else, so the graphics, transitions, animations are poor.